 Symptoms of COVID-19 include coughing, fever, sore throat, and difficulty breathing.

 These symptoms may not present themselves for up to 14 days, but you may be a carrier of the virus; therefore it is important to follow the guidelines set out by the health experts.

 To check your symptoms or get updates from the BC Government you can download the BC COVID-19 App or visit this website

-The City of Nelson thanks the public for doing their part to help maintain a safe and healthy community and for understanding the importance of this evolving situation.
+The City of Nelson thanks the community for doing their part to help maintain a safe and healthy community and for understanding the importance of this evolving situation.